pub trait WidgetExt: IsA<Widget> + 'static {

 at the top.

-In general, you should only create display specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.
+In general, you should only create display-specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.

 §Returns

-for this widget.
+the display for this widget

 Sourcefn first_child(&self) -> Option<Widget>